lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 and it's essential knowledge for any computing professional.

 By the way, the course Gates dropped out of was Mathematics.
-Let's be honest, Mathematics (and Physics) are both tougher than Computer Science.
+Let's be honest: Mathematics and Physics are both tougher than Computer Science.
 Gates wasn't sure he was good enough, and what are Lie Algebras good for anyway?

 ### Do you want to change the world?